-- Non-parametric statistical learning provides powerful tools to enable assumption-free discoveries in many-body physics! - Widely applicable methods: classical/quantum, in and out of equilibrium (working with modest volumes of data) - Insights on lattice gauge theory and topological matter (on-going) - Interesting connections to the entropy and measures of complexity (e.g. Kolmogorov complexity, Shannon entropy)
+- Non-parametric unsupervised methods provide powerful tools to enable assumption-free discoveries in many-body physics! - Widely applicable methods: classical/quantum, in and out of equilibrium, and working with limited sampling - Insights on lattice gauge theory and topological matter (on-going) - Interesting connections to the entropy and measures of complexity (e.g. Kolmogorov complexity, Shannon entropy)